Revelation2106/MyNovelList/README.md

 # MyNovelList
 Digital library created for a UWS module.

+Change Log 04/06/2021 - Thomas
+- Refactored encryption and decryption into associated functions
+- Refactored MNL_Home and MNL_SignIn to accomodate these changes
+- Reworked the sign-in process to check for a correct username using data from usernameVector before performing decryption
+	- This change should save on memory by exiting the sign-in attempt before decrypting if the wrong username is used

 Change Log 27/05/2021 - Thomas
 - Fixed bug with deleting node from the end of the list